peo3/cgroup-utils/README.md

 ##cgutil top

-This subcommand is alike `top` command but it shows activities in a unit of cgroups.
+This command is alike `top` command but it shows activities in a unit of cgroups.

 ###Example output